trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

 ---
 id: smart-rollups-tutorial
-title: Create a smart rollup
+title: Deploy a smart rollup
-lastUpdated: 5th October 2023
+lastUpdated: 9th October 2023
 ---

 This tutorial covers how to deploy a smart rollup in a Tezos sandbox.